ductin-dev/Standard-Boot/README.md

-# Spring Boot RESTFul microservices
+# Spring Boot Single Service
-You can check the full article at [RESTful Microservices with Spring Boot and Kubernetes](https://techdozo.dev/restful-microservices-with-spring-boot-and-kubernetes/)
+You can check the full article at [RESTful Microservices with Spring Boot and Kubernetes] www.satdevelop.com

 ##Overview
 This repo consists of following artifacts